ESOPHAGEAL ph TESTING

 Esophageal ph testing is a diagnostic test to determine if a patient has a condition know as GERD (Gastro-Esophageal Reflux Disease).

-The terms heartburn, acid reflux, and GERD are often used interchangeably however they really have very different meanings.
+The terms heartburn, acid reflux, and GERD are often used interchangeably; however, they actually have very different meanings.
 Acid reflux is a common medical condition that can range in severity from mild to serious.
-Gastroesophageal reflux disease (GERD) is the chronic, more severe form of acid reflux.
+Gastroesophageal reflux disease (GERD) is a chronic, more severe form of acid reflux.
 Heartburn is a symptom of acid reflux and GERD in addition to other digestive disorders.

 WHAT IS GASTROESOPHAGEAL REFLUX DISEASE (GERD)?

 The process when stomach acid flows back into the esophagus is referred to as GERD.
 Symptoms may range from the typical of heartburn or regurgitation, to the not so typical such as difficulty swallowing, asthma, cough, hoarseness, sensation of a lump in the throat or chest pain.
 Most people experience the symptoms of GERD from time to time.
 From mild GERD that occurs twice or less a week to moderate to severe that occurs over three times a week.

 Causes of GERD

 The muscle that protects the bottom of the esophagus from gastric contents from entering the esophagus is called the lower esophageal sphincter.
 When a person swallows the lower esophageal sphincter relaxes to allow food and liquid to flow in to the stomach.
 After this process it closes again.
 If the sphincter is weak or is abnormal the stomach contents can flow back up into the esophagus and irritate the lining of the esophagus.

 This is damage to the esophagus from stomach acid that may cause and open sore or visible irritation.
 This can cause pain with swallowing, the feeling of food sticking or even bleeding.